gokseloz/Foods/README.md

 - Adjusting movement order by using toggle Class and transition delay
   - applied: nav menu and menu-btn, the movement order of them change while menu expands and collapses
 - Some accessibility ideas
-  - applied: menu-btn and navigation
+  - applied: menu-btn, navigation and register form
+    - role:status, role:alert, aria-invalid, aria-expanded, aria-pressed
 - Design approaches

 ## How did I do this?